wix/media-platform-php-sdk/README.md

         // maximum watermarked image height that we allow to serve from our private file
         $imageHeight = 480;

+        // watermark opacity (in percents)
+        $opacity = 40;

+        // watermark position at the image.
+Refer to the ImageWatermarkPosition for the available options
+        $position = ImageWatermarkPosition::CENTER;

+        // watermark scale (in percents) in relation to image width
+        $scale = 50

         // generate watermark jwt token
         $token = Wix\Mediaplatform\Image\Auth\Token::createWatermarkToken($appId, $appSecret, $filePath, $watermarkPath, $imageHeight, $imageWidth, $opacity, $position, $scale);